 An AC system runs thanks to the help of something called refrigerant.
 This chemical runs through a series of tubes and devices, and it either absorbs or releases warmth from the air to help achieve the indoor temperature you want.
 It changes states, from liquid to gas and back again, to do this.

-Just like any other substance, refrigerant can leak.
+Just like any other substance, refrigerants can leak.
 The tubes that carry it through your AC system can crack and break, but there’s a chance you might not even notice it for a while.
 These leaks are subtle and reveal themselves in the form of higher energy bills.
 When your refrigerant leaks, the AC has a more difficult time generating the right temperature, so it works harder.

 Condenser Unit is Blocked